 Use Digital Signatures for Software Component Verification

 A digital signature is an electronic signature that aids in identifying the origin of a digital message or file.
-These signatures often use public key infrastructure patterns to ensure data exchanged between parties stays private and unaltered.
+These signatures often use public key infrastructure patterns to ensure data between parties stays private and unaltered.
 Teams should adopt digital signage solutions that automate code signing, encryption, and authentication across CI/CD pipelines.
-This facilitates smoother component verification, subsequently ensuring integrity without compromising the velocity of the delivery cycle.
+This facilitates smoother component verification, ensuring integrity without compromising the velocity of the delivery cycle.

 Use Secure Repositories for Libraries and Dependencies